brenomfviana/vjudge-rust/README.md

 These problems were homeworks for the Algorithms Project course of University of São Paulo (USP).

-When I code these solutions there was no option for send Rust code to VJudge (the official code judge of our class) or another code judging system (**Are we judged yet?**).
+When I code these solutions there was no option to send Rust code to VJudge (the official code judge of our class) or another code judging system (**Are we judged yet?**).
 I also did not find any Rust solution for these problems.
 I solved the course homeworks by using C++, however I wanted to